Robert J. Geller, MD

 Area of Specialty: Medical Toxicology and Pediatrics

-An outspoken environmental safety advocate for children, Dr. Geller has been an Emory University School of Medicine faculty member for almost 22 years.
+An outspoken environmental safety advocate for children, Dr. Geller has been an Emory University School of Medicine faculty member for more than 25 years.

 Medical toxicology is an appropriate place to be a pediatrician, as two-thirds of exposures to medications and toxins involve children.
 I became interested in pediatrics because most childhood illness occurs through no fault of the child, and most childhood illness is readily treatable.
 I became interested in toxicology through my interests in applying medical computing principles to clinical situations.
 In medical toxicology, you need to know about the ingredients of a product before you can decide how best to manage a patient.
 With more than 600,000 products available, managing this information is a data management problem to address.
 Childhood exposures to medications and poisons usually provoke great concern on the part of the child’s parents, but usually are of low severity and the parent can be reassured.
 Where the child may become ill from their exposure, getting the child quickly to the right care reduces the risk of serious illness, and we can help this to happen.
 During my time at the Georgia Poison Center, we have handled more than 800,000 cases, with great success.
 We have grown to serve as a key link between the public, hospitals, and Public Health across the state.